ai1045proscensus/RESTWithSpringBoot/README.md

 # RESTWithSpringBoot
-Learn to design and develop Rest API / RESTFul Webservices using Spring Boot
+Learn to design Rest APIs and develop RESTFul Webservices using Spring Boot

+A RESTful web service is the implementation of a REST API